ahujaavi13/play-with-transformers/README.md

 # play-with-transformers
-Understanding Hugging Face's implementation of BERT and GPT2 Comments inline.
+Played around with Hugging Face's implementation of BERT and GPT2 for my understanding.
+The notebook includes:

+1. Bert as an encoder, GPT2 as a decoder.
+2. Simple examples of how vectors representations look like including the length of each vector.
+3. How similar representations correspond to spatial proximity.

+Open BERT_GPT2_Play.ipynb in collab from the link and create your own copy.
+Further comments inline.